MyGitHubSite/RoboND-Project4-Follow-Me/READMe.md

 ![Model Runs](./images/Model_Runs.png)

+More separable convolution layers generally helped with model performance.
+As well, deeper layers generally helped as well.
-Model 4 with 3 separable convultion layers in the encoder block had the largest score (0.425) in my runs and was also above the required 0.40 so I chose that as my final model.
+Model 4 with four encoder and decoder layers and three separable convultion layers in each encoder block had the largest score (0.425) in my runs and was also above the required 0.40 so I chose that as my final model.

 ![Training and Validation curve](./images/Final_Model_Training.JPG)